Property Tax Relief

 **Clause 41A—Tax Deferral**

 The applicant must be 65 years of age or older.
-There are no restrictions on assets*. the taxpayer’s “total income” cannot exceed $57,000 for a single filer who is not the head of a household, $71,000 for a head of household, or $85,000 for taxpayers filing jointly; All or a portion of the real estate taxes can be deferred each year at 6% interest.
+There are no restrictions on assets*. the taxpayer’s “total income” cannot exceed $57,000 for a single filer who is not the head of a household, $71,000 for a head of household, or $86,000 for taxpayers filing jointly; All or a portion of the real estate taxes can be deferred each year at 6% interest.
 This is considered a lien on the property and must be paid to the town of Danvers upon the sale of the property or death of the taxpayer.
 An applicant may qualify for other exemption programs listed herein in addition to the tax deferral program.
-Water and Sewer bills may also be deferred.
+When filing for the Tax Deferral, you may also Defer your Water and Sewer bill.
+Separate applications are needed.

 **Senior Citizen Work-Off Abatement Program**